remindmodel/remind/tutorials/07a_Advanced_ChangeStartingScripts.md

 Our goal is to move closer to R standard practice, so our vision for the starting scripts is:
 * In `scripts/start/`: one file per function (you can have multiple functions in one file, but only the topmost should be used from other files), file name is the same as function name.
 * In `tests/testthat/test_*`: unit tests for functions from `scripts/start/`.
-* Top-level starting scripts in the main folder: contain only coordination, high-level logic, functionality moved into `scripts/start/`
+* Top-level starting scripts in the main folder: contain only coordination, high-level logic.
+Functionality is moved into `scripts/start/`

 This is a vision, not yet reality.
 Whenever you work on the starting scripts, try to move in this direction.

-## Licence

-(C) 2006-2022 Potsdam Institute for Climate Impact Research (PIK) authors, and contributors see CITATION.cff file.
-This file is part of REMIND and licensed under AGPL-3.0-or-later.
-Under Section 7 of AGPL-3.0, you are granted additional permissions described in the REMIND License Exception, version 1.0 (see LICENSE file).
-Contact: remind@pik-potsdam.de